seemantic/seemantic/architecture.md

 - Resynchronize with the source on cold start or after a process stop
 - Minimize expensive operations
 - Notify users in real time
+- Ensure state remains consistent in case of an error during the indexing process

 ```mermaid
 flowchart TD